Listening Skills Guide

 - Which is NOT true?

-Here are the words and terms that we use on these pages to talk about listening.
+A glossary of words and terms that we use to talk about listening

 accent (noun): how words and syllables are pronounced based on the regional or social background of a speaker